Owen302266/Essay-Study/A Brief Introduction to Machine Learning for Engineers/A Brief Introduction to Machine Learning for Engineers.md

 We introduce the exponential family of parametric probabilistic models.
 It includes Gaussian, Laplace, Gamma, Beta and Dirichlet pdfs, as well as Bernoulli, Categorical, multinomial, and Poisson pmfs.

+We often use unnormalized distribution, which might be easier to evaluate.